ephbaum/EphWordsBlog/src/content/blog/2023/04/2023-04-02-2023-week-13-spring-has-sprung.md

 This week we saw the indictment for the first time of a former POTUS

 I'm feeling a sort of excitement about a few personal projects.
-I have a multiude of things that I want to do and it's hard to figure out where to focus my energy.
+I have a multitude of things that I want to do and it's hard to figure out where to focus my energy.
 It does help to actually feel excitement about something.
 I spent some time starting [one project](https://github.com/ephbaum/elxrBB-tutorial) that I hope doesn't wind up derelict like so many others

 It's frustrating when I'm rarely excited about the work I'm actually supposed to be doing- whether for mu job for dealing with the backlog of unfinished projects and tidying that needs did- not to mention the pile of hard drives from old computers that need my attention